Gamut73/Gibbs/README.md

       - You have the option of adding a numpy array of stopwords.
 These are strings that you repeatedly see in the OD that might cause bad search results.
   3. Call getMalInfo(<OD url>) on your objects to get a table with the anime's titles, scores and descriptions as columns.
      - You can use getAnimeList() to get a list of the anime result objects and use them.
 (The mal-api will help you with that)

+  *The speed of the program is limited by the speed of the mal-api.